What do I need to start framing?

 Correct sizing for picture framing mounts, glass and backing board.

 It is important to understand that the materials within a picture frame should not fit snugly and that space should be allowed for potential expansion.
-The recommendations of the Fine Art Trade Guild are that board products e.g. mount, undermount and backingboard should be 1mm to 3mm smaller than the frame and that glass should be 1mm to 2mm smaller than the frame.
-The logic behind this being that mountboards etc. will expand more readily, due to temperature and humidity changes, than glass will.
-Therefore, when you order your materials cut to size the internal frame moulding size needs to be bigger than outer glass and board size.
-Suppliers make this easy by providing a tick box, when ordering cut to size (chop) frame moulding, that tells them whether you are ordering the ‘exact’ internal size of the picture frame moulding you require or the ‘glass’ size.
-If you select the ‘glass’ size option they will automatically allow a few extra millimetres for expansion.
+The recommendations of the Fine Art Trade Guild are that board products (e.g., mount, undermount, and backing board) should be 1mm to 3mm smaller than the frame, and that glass should be 1mm to 2mm smaller than the frame.

 Joining picture frame moulding without an underpinner.

-Normally, joining pieces of cut frame moulding properly, requires an underpinner.
-This inserts V shaped wedges (or V-nails) in to the corners of the underside of a frame, where two pieces of a frame moulding join.
-Along with glue, these hold the frame corners together.
-There are lots of different types of underpinner available, from DIY frame joiners, which start at around £275 inc VAT, to frame joining robots which are marginally more expensive at between £100,000 and £200,000.
-Of course, the option you choose will depend on your intentions and your budget: Are you framing for fun or thinking of setting up a framing business?
+Of course, the option you choose will depend on your intentions and budget: Are you framing for fun, or thinking of setting up a framing business?
 However, even this decision can be delayed, because there’s one more thing that will make your life easier and mean you have to invest a little less while you’re deciding if framing is for you.
 Some of the suppliers that offer a frame chop service also offer ‘routing’.
-If a frame is routed small holes are cut into the underside of corners of the frame moulding.
-These holes mean that the frame can be joined by putting the sections of the frame together and inserting hard plastic inserts (also supplied) into the holes.
-Along with a thin layer of wood glue, and with the assistance of a band clamp, these can hold a frame together very well.
+If a frame is routed, small holes are cut into the underside of the corners of the frame moulding.
+These holes allow you to join the frame by putting the sections together and inserting hard plastic inserts (also supplied) into the holes.
+Along with a thin layer of wood glue and a band clamp, these can hold a frame together very well.
 Frame routing is an option used by many professional framers.

 Assembling the pieces of a picture frame.

-Now we’ve covered how to cut and join a picture frame without any machinery, you still need to be able to clean the glazing, insert and secure the mount, artwork and backing board, seal the frame and fit the hanging fittings and cord.
-At face value some of this is fairly obvious and easily worked out from looking at and taking apart other frames.
-For example fitting hanging fittings, like D-rings, only involves screwing them into place around a third of the way down the back of the frame.
 However, that doesn’t help when the frame moulding is too narrow for fittings like D-rings.
 The other issue is that aspects such as how to attach the artwork to the mount are less easily discovered, simply because it is, sadly, rare to find a framed example where this has been done properly.
-Taping artwork to a window mount along the top edge or around all four sides really isn’t the answer and will cause the artwork to cockle & buckle (wrinkle).
-My blog ‘How to mount art & photography will tell you the right way to mount art on paper.
+Taping artwork to a window mount along the top edge or around all four sides really isn’t the answer and will cause the artwork to cockle and buckle (wrinkle).
+My blog, How to Mount Art & Photography, will tell you the right way to mount art on paper.
 But it doesn’t cover every scenario.
 Nor will it tell you when you’re making mistakes.
-The only things that will do that are a great deal of research, trial and error or a good hands on framing course.
-I can recommend one!
+The only things that will do that are a great deal of research, trial and error, or a good hands-on framing course.